Joint Speech and Text Training for LLM-Based End-to-End Spoken Dialogue State Tracking: Results

 \subsection{Test set performance}

-Finally, we report the results of experiments on the test sets in Table~\ref{gemmas}.
-In addition to the \mgone{} model used in all experiments above, we also report results obtained with \moone{}, \mgfour{} and \mgtwelve. \moone{} lets us observe how well our method works on an LM from a different family and to compare with~\cite{sedlacek25_interspeech} where most results were from \moone{}.
+In addition to the \mgone{} model used in all experiments above, we also report results obtained with \moone{}, \mgfour{} and \mgtwelve{} on the test sets in Table~\ref{gemmas}. \moone{} lets us observe how well our method works on an LM from a different family and to compare with~\cite{sedlacek25_interspeech} where most results were from \moone{}.
 Experiments on \mgfour{} and \mgtwelve{} show how well our approach translates to larger and better language models.
 In these experiments, we keep the same LoRA rank of 32.

 On \moone{}, our implementation of the no-text baselines outperforms the results reported in~\cite{sedlacek25_interspeech} (compare E0 and F0 to E5 and F5, respectively).
 We credit this to using more data for the ASR pretraining phase.
-Nevertheless, as in the \mgone{} experiments, joint training with target domain text leads to much improved target domain performance with SpokenWOZ, especially benefiting significantly from target text training.
-Specifically, joint training with SpokenWOZ speech and MultiWOZ text (E6) closes 46\% of the MultiWOZ performance gap between the baseline trained on MultiWOZ speech with no text (E5) and that trained on SpokenWOZ speech (F5).
+Nevertheless, as in the \mgone{} experiments, joint training with target domain text leads to a much improved target domain performance with SpokenWOZ, especially benefiting from target text training.
+Specifically, joint training with SpokenWOZ speech and MultiWOZ text (E6) closes 46\% of the MultiWOZ performance gap between the baseline trained on MultiWOZ speech with no text (F5) and that trained on SpokenWOZ speech (E5).
 In the converse experiment, where we train with MultiWOZ speech and SpokenWOZ text (F6), we observe that we can recover 79\% of the performance gap on SpokenWOZ between training on MultiWOZ only (F5) and actual SpokenWOZ speech (E5).

-As is to be expected, we find that larger LMs generally perform better.
+Unsurprisingly, we find that larger LMs generally perform better.
 More interestingly, the relative impact of joint text training is more pronounced the larger the LM is.
-In the case of the largest model in our experiment, \mgtwelve{}, joint training with SpokenWOZ text and MultiWOZ speech (F4) yields almost identical SpokenWOZ test set JGA as actually training on SpokenWOZ speech (E3).
+In the case of the largest model in our experiment, \mgtwelve{}, joint training with SpokenWOZ text and MultiWOZ speech (F4) yields almost identical SpokenWOZ test set JGA as training on SpokenWOZ speech (E3).
 Similarly, we observe larger relative improvements on MultiWOZ with the larger models.
 Moreover, in the case of MultiWOZ, where adding SpokenWOZ text degrades the MultiWOZ test set JGA for \mgone{} (B1 vs B2), we observe that this performance degradation set decreases (F3 vs F4) or disappears (F1 vs F2) for the larger models.